 The Mechanical Engineering department offers a fully online 30 credit Master of Engineering with a concentration in Manufacturing Engineering.
 This curriculum features the synergistic blend of traditional manufacturing techniques and the recent, revolutionary progresses in Industry 4.0 initiative.

 Manufacturing Engineering Requirements: Core courses are ENGR 5311, 5312, 5314, and 5315.
-Students must also take: four of the following six courses MFGE 5110, 5120, 5130, 5140, 5210, and 5220; and two engineering electives (for six credits), which can be chosen from existing School of Engineering online courses with major advisor consent needed.
+Students must also take: four of the following six courses MFGE 5110, 5120, 5130, 5140, 5210, and 5220; and two engineering electives (for six credits), which can be chosen from existing College of Engineering online courses with major advisor consent needed.

 Materials Science and Engineering M.Eng.

 The Materials Science and Engineering department offers a 30 credit Master of Engineering concentration intended for working professionals seeking to advance their knowledge in the discovery, design, selection, characterization, modeling or applications of modern engineering materials, especially metals, alloys, ceramics and composites.
 Courses in the MSE curriculum place common emphasis on the development of fundamental principles used to establish relationships between structure, processing, properties and performance of materials in engineering applications.
 Students select plans of study that best match their individual interests or help them achieve their educational and professional goals.
 Materials Science and Engineering Requirements: Required courses: ENGR 5311, 5312, 5314, and 5315.
 In addition, 18 credits of MSE concentration courses are required.
 Of these 18 credits, at least 12 credits must come from graduate (5000-level) courses in the MSE field of study.
 Up to six credits of graduate (5000-level) courses covering topics relevant to materials science or materials engineering may be taken in fields of study other than MSE with major advisor approval.

+Students who have completed the certificate in Advanced Materials Characterization may apply up to six credits of the IMS courses as approved coursework in fields of study other than MSE and may substitute up to six additional credits of the IMS courses for the equivalent number of MSE course credits.

 Mechanical Engineering M.Eng.